qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 We can now use the action.
 Close the :guilabel:`Layer Properties` dialog and zoom in to an area of interest.
 Make sure the ``lakes`` layer is active and identify a lake.
-In the result box you`ll now see that our action is visible:
+In the result box you'll now see that our action is visible:

 .. _figure_actions_2: